-GEDmatch is a primarily free genealogy site that lets users upload their own genomic data and find related individuals.
+GEDmatch is a primarily free genealogy site that lets users upload their own autosomal DNA test results and find related individuals.
+It was founded by Curtis Roger in 2010.
 The powerful GEDmatch Genesis tool finds matching segments of DNA in it’s 1.3 million users regardless of which company the original data is from.
 Users can upload data from a wide variety of sites, letting people find family members even if one used 23andMe and the other used AncestryDNA.
 There are also other DNA tools that let you explore your ancestry.

 Is GEDmatch safe?

 GEDmatch is not going to give you inaccurate medical information that may cause you to erroneously seek medical care as it isn’t going to offer you any medical or health information at all.
 It also does not tout itself as the most accurate and precise measure of ethnicity.
 The admixture/heritage tools pull data from many different sources and your results will vary depending on which project you select.